Eric Schmitt: 2022

 On March 24, 2021, Schmitt announced his candidacy for the United States Senate to succeed incumbent Republican Roy Blunt.
 His candidacy was backed by Missouri mega-donor Rex Sinquefield.
 In the speech announcing his candidacy, Schmitt tied himself to Donald Trump and railed against "the radical left".
-He has pledged to vote against Mitch McConnell for the Senate Republican party leadership position.
+He pledged to vote against Mitch McConnell as party leader in the Senate.
+Schmitt made his legal challenges to the Biden administration a major theme of his U.S. Senate campaign.

-In April 2022, Schmitt repeated a Great Replacement-derived claim on Glenn Beck's program that the Democratic Party seeks to "fundamentally" change the country through Illegal immigration to the United States.

-The day before the primary, former president Donald Trump released a statement endorsing "ERIC" [sic].
+The day before the primary, former president Donald Trump released a statement endorsing "ERIC".
 Schmitt was joined in the Republican primary by two other candidates with that name, former governor Eric Greitens and lesser-known candidate Eric McElroy.
-Trump's statement did not indicate whether it was an endorsement of one or multiple candidates, and when reached for comment by NBC News, Trump's office declined to clarify the endorsement, saying it "speaks for itself".
+Trump did not indicate which candidate or candidates he was endorsing, and declined to clarify.
 Politico reported it as an endorsement of both Greitens and Schmitt, as Trump had apparently expressed indecision about which of the two to back before a dual endorsement was suggested; he separately contacted both to pledge his support, and each subsequently claimed the endorsement as his.

 Schmitt won the Republican primary on August 2, 2022, with 45.6% of the vote.
 He won the general election with 55.4%, defeating Democratic nominee Trudy Busch Valentine by a margin of 13.2%.

 Tenure

-Schmitt was sworn in on January 3, 2023, upon the opening of the 118th United States Congress by Senate President and Vice President Kamala Harris.